WaylonWalker/waylonwalkerv2/src/pages/blog/cmd-exe-tips.md

 ## .bat

-The next simple technique is to save your commands into a bat file.
+The next simple technique is to save your commands into a .bat file.
 Any valid command ran with cmd.exe can be saved into a bat file and called again later by running it in the terminal.

 **save your command**